16-03-02 -- Summary Of Essay Three Part Two: Abstraction -- Or Science On the Cheap

 Mirroring An Ideal World

-Despite appearances to the contrary, the conclusions drawn in Part One are in fact good news; if it were possible to use abstractions in an attempt to state philosophical or even scientific truths about the world, it would mean that reality was rational, the product on 'Mind', and thus Ideal.
+Despite appearances to the contrary, the conclusions drawn in Part One are in fact good news; if it were possible to generate and then use abstractions in an attempt to state philosophical, or even scientific, truths about the world, it would mean that reality was rational, the product on 'Mind', and thus Ideal.

 [These comments aren't aimed at criticising the legitimate use of abstract nouns in the vernacular.]